Khan the Eagle, by Anita Hummel, Anita Louise Art

 To help make the painting of a bird easier, I have outlined 7 easy steps to help you paint a bird as a subject matter.
 These seven basic steps include 1) layout and plan your painting using Procreate on your Apple Ipad, 2) print out your Procreate layout in the size of your canvas 3) prepare to use your Procreate layout to place your artwork onto the canvas 4) use studio charcoal to outline the Procreate layout on the canvas 5) fill in any missing lines of the design 6) start painting a base coat and 7) add details to your painting.

-If you follow these 7 basic steps you can paint some amazing paintings of all your favorite bird subjects:
+If you follow these seven basic steps, you can paint some amazing paintings of all your favorite bird subjects:

 Step 1 – Layout and Plan Your Painting

 One of the most important things you can do whenever you start painting is to have a plan in mind.
-Having this plan in mind will help to save you time in the long run and help give you the best-completed painting possible.
+This plan will help save you time in the long run and help give you the best completed painting possible.

-To use Procreate you need to have an Apple Ipad and pencil.
-I prefer to use the Apple Ipad Pro as I find it works better with the Procreate app.
-Procreate is not an expensive program (only $9.95 for the entire program- no monthly fees or costs) but you should invest in a decent Apple Ipad and an Apple pencil.
+To use Procreate you need to have an Apple iPad and pencil.
+I prefer to use the Apple iPad Pro because it works better with the Procreate app.
+Procreate is not an expensive program (only $9.95 for the entire program- no monthly fees or costs), but you should invest in a decent Apple iPad and an Apple pencil.

-In many places around the world, Apple will teach classes in their stores about Procreate and the Apple Ipad.
-This is really great service and I have found that many of the Apple staff who are teaching these classes are also artists, so they have some great insight into how to use Procreate.
+In many places worldwide, Apple will teach classes in their stores about Procreate and the Apple iPad.
+This is really great service, and I have found that many of the Apple staff who are teaching these classes are also artists, so they have some great insight into how to use Procreate.

-During these free classes that Apple gives, they will allow you to try out the Apple Ipad and Procreate before you purchase it.
-If you have any questions about this program please visit Apple.com or go to your local Apple Store.
+These free classes that Apple gives will allow you to try out the Apple iPad and Procreate before you purchase it.
+If you have any questions about this program, please visit Apple.com or go to your local Apple Store.

 I love to use Procreate as it allows me to work off the canvas before I actually start to paint anything, especially something as complicated as painting a bird.
 One of the great things about this is that it will give me an idea of what my bird painting will look like before I actually start to paint anything on the canvas.

-To find out more about using Procreate and laying out your paintings with Procreate can read our blog Procreate to Layout your Oil Paintings, What You Need to Know by clicking here.
-We show you why we like to use Procreate to layout our paintings.
-We really feel Procreate is a great tool to use to layout your paintings before you put anything onto the canvas.
+To learn more about using Procreate and laying out your paintings with Procreate, read our blog, Procreate to Layout your Oil Paintings, and What You Need to Know by clicking here.
+We show you why we like to use Procreate to lay out our paintings.
+We feel Procreate is a great tool to lay out your paintings before you put anything onto the canvas.

 Using Procreate to Help You Set Up Your Paintings